faizaan09/word-analogy/README.md

 * The word2vec_basic.py has been modified to take certain parameters as input from config.txt (where every line has hyperparameter details)
 * The file then goes on to train a model, run it on the word_analogy task, score the results and save the results in a separate file results.txt
 * word_analogy.py currently writes all its outputs to pred.txt, it can be parameterised if needed.
+* finding top 20 similar words to [first, american, would] is implemented as a function in word_analogy.py

 ## Experiment Details